 Eddy Usage

-- If you previously configured
+- If you have previously configured

 Wiring Diagram